JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 ## Configs

-There are two boolean options you can control: `graph.set-vertex-id` and `graph.allow-string-vid`.
+There are two boolean options you can control: `graph.set-vertex-id` and `graph.allow-custom-vid-types`.
 Once the first option is enabled, you would be able to and must provide a vertex ID when you create a vertex.
 The vertex ID must be long-type, unless you turn on the second option.
 The second option allows to you either provide a long-type ID or a string-type ID.
-Note that if you turn on `graph.allow-string-vid`, you must also turn on `graph.set-vertex-id`.
+Note that if you turn on `graph.allow-custom-vid-types`, you must also turn on `graph.set-vertex-id`.

 Both of the two options are `GLOBAL_OFFLINE`, with default values being `false`.
 Being global offline means once they are set, you would have to bring down the entire JanusGraph